panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 The functions `sumFunc1` and `sumFunc2` share the same code source, but they are different function objects.
 Comparing them `sumFunc1 === sumFunc2` evaluates to `false`.

-That's just how JavaScript objects works.
+That's just how JavaScript objects work.
 An object (including a function object) [equals](/the-legend-of-javascript-equality-operator/#the-identity-operator) only to itself.

 ## 2. The purpose of useCallback()